05

 "I always do."

-Meera exhaled quietly.
+Meera let out a quiet breath, relieved.
 "Enough hospital talk.
 It's family time.
 Lav came back after eleven years, let's enjoy this."
-She turned toward the hallway.
-"Rima, call Ira.
+She turned toward the hallway and called out, "Rima, call Ira.
 The food will get cold."

-Moments later, chaos personified burst into the room.
+A second later, Ira rushed into the room.

-Ira dropped into her chair dramatically, as if announcing her arrival to the entire house.
-Her eyes landed on her brother, sparkling with mischief.
+She was seventeen, her hair was a bit messy, and she had no idea how tense the room had just been.
+She dropped into her chair with a loud sigh, completely taking over the room.
+Her eyes immediately landed on her brother, bright and full of mischief.
 "Bhai!
 Eleven saal London mein the, sach sach batao... koi girlfriend thi ya sabko surgery schedule dikha ke bhaga diya?"
 (Brother!
 You were in London for eleven years, tell me honestly... did you have a girlfriend or did you scare everyone away with your surgery schedule?)

 "Bas kar, Ira."
 Ekalavya didn't even look up from his phone.
 "Koi nahi hai.
 Happy now?"
 (Enough, Ira.
 There's no one.
 Happy now?)

-She leaned across the table, chin propped on her hand.
+She leaned across the table, propping her chin on her hand.
 "Impossible!
 Eleven years mein koi toh hoga!
 Hot British doctor?
 Cute medical student?
 Secret love story?"
 (Impossible!
 There must have been someone in eleven years!
 A hot British doctor?
 A cute medical student?
 A secret love story?)

 "Work."
-He turned a page in his mental file, then added without looking at her, "Tumhara imagination overactive hai.
+He kept his eyes on his screen, adding flatly, "Tumhara imagination overactive hai.
 Aur padhai pe focus karo.
 NEET do mahine door hai."
 (Your imagination is overactive.
 Focus on your studies.
 NEET is two months away.)

-Ira groaned and threw her head back with full theatrical commitment.
+Ira groaned and threw her head back dramatically.
 "Bhai!
 Jab aap gaye the main six years ki thi!
 Ab seventeen ho gayi hoon, aur aap abhi bhi wahi boring advice dete ho!"
 (Brother!
 When you left, I was six!
 Now I'm seventeen, and you still give the same boring advice!)

-He looked at her then.
-Calm.
-Assessing.
-The kind of look that came with eleven years of reading patients.
+He finally looked at her, his expression calm and observant.
 "Because you still need it.
 680 in mocks isn't 720.
 Top ranks need perfection, not comfort."

-Then spun toward her father, pointing at Ekalavya like he had personally ruined her life.
+Ira stared at him, blinking a couple of times.
+Then she spun toward her father, pointing a finger at Ekalavya.
 "DAD!!
 Do din bhi nahi hue, aur yeh wapas doctor ban gaya hai, insaan nahi."
 (Dad!!
 It hasn't even been two days, and he's already back to being a doctor, not a human!)

-Aarav's approval was quiet, settled in the corner of his mouth.
+Aarav smiled faintly, looking at his daughter.
 "Lav's right, princess.
 But he could deliver it more gently."

-He nodded once, filing the information.
+He gave a single nod.
 "I'll make you a revised study schedule.
 Organic chemistry needs pattern recognition, not rote memorization.
 You're approaching it wrong if you're still weak at this stage."

 "Bhai, I don't need—"

 "You do."
-He leaned back in his chair.
+He leaned back.
 "If you want AIR under 100.
 680 will get you a decent college.
 Under 100 gets you AIIMS Delhi.
 What do you want?"

 She grinned.
 "I want to join RIMS.
 Obviously."